 Centralize logging and monitoring

 Enterprises typically run multiple apps, data pipelines, and other processes, often across different platforms.
 Ensuring the health of these apps and processes is a key responsibility of developers and operations teams alike.
-To help ensure health, we recommend using Stackdriver to manage logging, monitoring, debugging, tracing, profiling, and more.
+To help ensure health, we recommend using Cloud Logging and Cloud Monitoring to manage logging, monitoring, debugging, tracing, profiling, and more.

 Logs are a primary source of diagnostic information about the health of your apps and processes.
-Stackdriver Logging is part of the Stackdriver suite.
-It allows you to store, view, search, analyze, and alert on log data and events.
+Cloud Logging allows you to store, view, search, analyze, and alert on log data and events.
 Logging integrates natively with many Google Cloud services.
-For applications that are hosted on Compute Engine or Amazon Elastic Compute Cloud (EC2) virtual machine instances, a logging agent can be installed to automatically forward logs to Stackdriver.
-Stackdriver Logging also provides an API that can be used to write logs from any source, including from applications that run on-premises.
-Use Logging to centralize logs from all your apps into Stackdriver.
+For applications that are hosted on Compute Engine or Amazon Elastic Compute Cloud (EC2) virtual machine instances, a logging agent can be installed to automatically forward logs to Cloud Logging.
+Cloud Logging also provides an API that can be used to write logs from any source, including from applications that run on-premises.
+Use Logging to centralize logs from all your apps.

 Set up an audit trail

 In addition to capturing app and process-level logs, you might need to track and maintain details of how your developers and IT teams are interacting with Google Cloud resources.
 Use Cloud Audit Logs to help answer questions like "who did what, where, and when" in your Google Cloud projects.
 For a list of Google Cloud services that write audit logs, see Google services with audit logs.
 Use IAM controls to limit who has access to view audit logs.